MINGYONGG/Final-Year-Project/README.md

 **2. Automatically Downloading Using Python Code**

-You can also use the following Python code to automatically download the MIT-BIH dataset if it's not already on your machine: import os import wfdb
+You can also use the following Python code to automatically download the MIT-BIH dataset if it's not already on your machine:

-Directory to save the data
+import os
+import wfdb

 download_dir = '/mitdb_data'

- Download the data if not already downloaded if not os.path.exists(download_dir) or not os.listdir(download_dir):
+if not os.path.exists(download_dir) or not os.listdir(download_dir):

     wfdb.dl_database('mitdb', dl_dir=download_dir)

     print("Download complete.")

 else:

     print("Dataset already exists.")